peterhinch/micropython-async/gps/README.md

  interrupt context so it should return quickly and cannot allocate RAM.
 Default is a null method.
 See below for callback args.
  * `pps_cb_args` Default `()`.
 A tuple of args for the callback.
-The callback receives the `GPS_Timer` instance as the first arg, followed by any args in the tuple.
+The callback receives the `GPS_RWTimer` instance as the first arg, followed by any args in the tuple.

 ## 4.3 Public methods